What Is a Home Equity Agreement?

 Choosing a reputable company with a good track record and generally positive consumer reviews is important when deciding between home equity sharing programs.
 Also, be sure to read any shared equity finance agreement carefully before you sign to understand all the terms and conditions involved.
 If you have any questions, ask a representative of the company you’re working with for an explanation.

-“Look for companies with transparent terms, a track record of fair dealings, and robust customer support.
-It's also essential to compare the cost implications of different agreements.
-For instance, some companies might offer more favorable terms for the percentage of equity shared versus the cash received,” says Shirshikov.
+“Look for companies with transparent terms, a track record of fair dealings, and robust customer support," Shirshikov says.
+"It's also essential to compare the cost implications of different agreements.
+For instance, some companies might offer more favorable terms for the percentage of equity shared versus the cash received."

 Alternatives to home equity agreements

 Home equity agreements are one of many options for accessing the equity in your home.
 They may not even be available to you, depending on which state your home is in, the amount you owe your current mortgage lender, your credit profile and other restrictions that may vary from company to company.
-If no home equity-sharing programs are available, it might be best to look into other alternatives.
-Thankfully, the process of getting a home equity loan is not all that different from applying for a HEA with home equity share companies.

-You can look into a home equity loan, which is a second mortgage with separate monthly payments and payoff dates, or a home equity line of credit (HELOC) that works much like a credit card with a maximum credit limit that can be used, repaid and replenished during a predetermined period of time.
-Thankfully, the process of getting a home equity loan or line of credit is not all that different from applying for a HEA with home equity share companies.
+Home equity loans are second mortgages with separate monthly payments and payoff dates from the main mortgage.
+They offer an upfront lump sum, similar to equity sharing agreements.
+There are also home equity lines of credit (HELOCs) that works much like a credit card, with a maximum credit limit that can be used, repaid and replenished during a predetermined period of time.

 Summary of Money’s What is a home equity agreement

 A home equity agreement is a financial arrangement between a homeowner and an investment company that allows the homeowner to access some of the equity in their home.
-By granting the investor a lien on the home, you receive a lump sum of cash in exchange for giving up a share of your home’s appreciated value.
+By granting the investor a lien on the home, you receive a lump sum of cash in exchange for giving up a share of your home’s future value.

-This type of agreement is an alternative to traditional methods of borrowing and features benefits such as no monthly payments or interest charges, lenient minimum credit score requirements and flexibility in how you can use the funds.
+This type of agreement is an alternative to traditional methods of borrowing and features benefits such as no monthly payments or interest charges, lenient credit score requirements and flexibility in how you can use the funds.